 After completing her Teacher Training in 2005 at The Downward Dog Yoga Centre in Toronto, she traded the infamous Canadian winters for warmer shores of India, where she spent 12 years practicing, learning and teaching.

-Joanne loves to explore all aspects of the yoga spectrum.
 She is an experienced and creative Vinyasa Flow teacher and is known for classes that are fluid and dynamic.
 She has a deep understanding and appreciation for the quieter yoga systems that guide the body into states of profound rest such as Restorative Yoga, Yoga Nidra and Sound Mediation.